 View the Original Post

 This is the second of four posts in a series on Gluten Free Sugar Cookies.
-The first post on How to Cream Butter and Sugar may be found here.
-The third post (currently scheduled for Friday) will be How to Roll Out Sugar Cookies, and the fourth post, (check back on Sunday) will be my recipe for Gluten Free Sugar Cookies.
-Yes, I’m drawing this out so you’ll keep coming back.
+The first post covers an important baking technique – How to Cream Butter and Sugar.
+The third post will be will be my recipe for Gluten Free Sugar Cookies.
+And we’ll end up with another how to on How to Roll Out Cookie Dough.

 So, the other night I was surfing around looking for gluten free recipes that call for the creaming of butter and sugar.
 All was right with my world.
 I was sure that your cookies would be better with the proper butter and sugar creaming technique.
 It was a pleasant time.